 - vanilla greek yogurt (or really any type of yogurt, including unsweetened)

-- honey (or maple syrup, or just omit it, but it helps keep it a bit creamier and without it, the pop tastes more icy)
+- honey (or maple syrup, or omit it, but it helps keep the popsicle a bit creamier; without it, the pop tastes more icy)

-- cashew butter (for a nut-free pop this can be skipped, also a different type of nut butter or seed butter also works equally well)
+- cashew butter (you can use a different type of nut butter or seed butter, or skip it entirely for a nut-free option)

 - granola (any type, store-bought or homemade...but for this recipe, I like to use a granola that is primarily oats)